God will be the LORD again

 Jude 5, 9, 14

 We discussed Acts 2:39, and 47 in Chapter 22.
-You will find an instance, in Acts 4:22–30, where John and Peter call God “Despota,” which means “Master,” or “sovereign Lord,” a word that is used only ten times in the New Testament.
-Then in verse 29, he continues his prayer and calls God “Lord” (Kyrie) in the normal fashion, but as “Lord” of creation.
+You will find an instance, in Acts 4:23–30, where the congregation calls God “Despota,” which means “Master,” or “sovereign Lord,” a word that is used only ten times in the New Testament.
+In verse 29, they continue their prayer and call God “Lord” (Kyrie) in the normal fashion, but as “Lord” of creation.
 Also in Acts 17:24, in speaking of God, Paul calls Him “master” or “Lord” of creation.

 The conclusion is that of the 500 occasions in which the Apostles used the expression “Lord” after Jesus’ resurrection there are no occasions where God is referred to as “the Lord” (ho Kurios) except in reference to Old Testament passages.
 There are only two verses, where God is called “Lord” (Kurios), as the “Lord” of creation.